AWS D1.1:2025 · Table 5.11 · Category A

 What is the minimum preheat for A106 Gr.B with SMAW at up to 3/4"?

-For A106 Gr.B welded with SMAW (non-low-hydrogen) at up to 3/4" thickness, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category A. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.
+When welding A106 Gr.B at up to 3/4" using SMAW, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category A. SMAW places this combination in Category A. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.

 What Table 5.11 category applies to A106 Gr.B with SMAW?